graciev19/html-exercises/2-fave-things/README.md

 ## Project Folder Setup

-Within the root of this folder, `2-fave-things`, create the following within VSC like we practiced during class:
+Within the root of this folder, `2-fave-things`, create the following within VS Code like we practiced during class:

 - A new folder with your lastname
 - Inside this folder, create a new `index.html` file.